MakeMHz/project-stellar/documentation/Knowledge Base.md

 Fixed in firmware version 1.0.3

 ## FAQ

-#### What is 'Auto' fan speed?
-Auto fan speed allows the SMC to control the system's fan speed.
-This is the same as stock.

 #### What about INSERT feature?
 The goal right now is making sure all orders ship out and everything is 100% stable before enabling or adding additional features.